DelineaXPM/dsv-k8s/DEVELOPER.md

 - To deploy (or redeploy after changes) all the helm charts and kuberenetes manifests run `mage job:redeploy`.

 ## Troubleshooting

+## Error With Permissions On Go Directories

+Clear the directories with `rm -rf /home/vscode/go` and then try `mage init` to redownload packages.

+> Known issue: Haven't figured out why this is being set incorrectly yet

 ### Mismatch With Checksum for Go Modules